With all the different types of franchises available these days, are there certain ones you’d never consider buying?

 Case in point: an industry veteran like R.T. may find 70%-100% profit margins too hard to resist.
 And his track record makes him the perfect candidate to launch a rent-to-own franchise that not only preys on consumers…but also targets unsuspecting would-be franchisees.
 A real double-whammy!

-More On Feeling Guilty About Owning These Types Of Franchises
+More On Feeling Guilty About Owning A Rental Franchise

 In my view, there are only handful of prospective franchisees who (armed with the right information), would invest in a rent-to-own type of franchising business.
-Most people would feel too guilty if they owning one of more of them.
+Most people would feel too guilty owning one or more of them.
 I think.

 You feel that there are plenty of people who would gladly buy a business format franchise that offers a potential $1500.00 payday on a $1549.00 item.